george0st/qgate-model/README.md

  - **00-high-level**
    - high-level view to the current model for better model understanding
  - **01-model**
-   - definition of projects and feature sets
+   - definition of projects and feature sets in JSON format
  - **02-data**
-   - data for model
+   - data for model in CSV and XML formats